skornweiss/covid_protocols_rtd/docs/index.rst

         refer to the separate BWH ECMO and Cardiovascular Medicine guidelines which are in development.

+..

-        1. The following does not reflect the recommendation of the BWH ECMO and Cardiovascular services.
+   The following does not reflect the recommendation of the BWH ECMO and Cardiovascular services.
 However, for the purposes of general education, a hypothetical set of inclusion criteria for ECMO or MCS could cover:

-        2. Younger age
+1. Younger age

-        3. Expected life expectancy >6 months pre-hospitalization
+2. Expected life expectancy >6 months pre-hospitalization

-        4. No evidence of solid or liquid malignancy
+3. No evidence of solid or liquid malignancy

-        5. Able to tolerate anticoagulation
+4. Able to tolerate anticoagulation

-        6. Platelets >50,000
+5. Platelets >50,000

-        7. Absence of severe peripheral arterial disease
+6. Absence of severe peripheral arterial disease

-        8. No evidence of irreversible neurological injury
+7. No evidence of irreversible neurological injury

-        9. Able to perform ADLs at baseline prior to illness
+8. Able to perform ADLs at baseline prior to illness

-        10. Cannot have profound respiratory failure (defined as requiring prone ventilation at time of consult for MCS or having PaO2:FiO2 ratio < 150) (for MCS other than ECMO)
+9. Cannot have profound respiratory failure (defined as requiring prone ventilation at time of consult for MCS or having PaO2:FiO2 ratio <
+      150) (for MCS other than ECMO)

 Cytokine Activation Syndrome
 ----------------------------

-a.
-Incidence:
+a. **Incidence:**

    i.
 A subgroup of patients with severe COVID-19 may have cytokine
       storm syndrome and secondary HLH (`Mehta et al\ , Lancet,